stephanto-dev/Just-a-Kanban/README.md

 ## Services Used

-* Render
+* Render (for backend)
-* Vercel
+* Vercel (for frontend)

 ## Getting started

+* You have to open two command prompts: one for the backend and one for the frontend

-* To create and build your database accord of the project.
+* To create and build your database accord of the project, run this command on backend prompt
   - npm run typeorm -- -d ./src/database/data-source.ts migration:run

+ - On both prompts, run these commands:
-* To install the gems.
+	* To install the dependencies.
 	  - npm install --force

 	* To run the project.
 	  - npm run dev

 ## How to use